 Are you already on an undergraduate course?

-If you're already on an undergraduate course in the Biological Sciences/Biomedical Sciences area and would like to learn more about immunology, check out our Bite-sized Immunology guide and the work experience/internship section which would help you to gain a clearer understanding of immunological research and what is required at post-graduate level.
-Additionally, check out the different careers that people with degrees in Immunology have gone on to do in the Immunology career case studies section.
+If you're already on an undergraduate course in the Biological Sciences/Biomedical Sciences area and would like to learn more about immunology, check out our Bitesized Immunology guide to help build your knowledge of immunology and our page on postgraduate options to help you work out your next step.
+Some organisations offer undergraduate lab placements, which allow you to gain valuable lab experience.
+Additionally, check out the different careers that people with degrees in immunology have gone on to do in the immunology career case studies section.
 If you are thinking about the options after your degree, the 'Next Steps: options after a biosciences degree' booklet offers some tips on job seeking strategies, making applications and how to succeed in interviews.

 What options are available after my degree in immunology?